 Favorite quote from the author:

-You can’t turn a page in this book without a learning something.
+You can’t turn a page in Sam Walton: Made In America without a learning something.
 Seriously.
 It’s the best auto-biographical book I’ve read so far.
 Delivering not only a great view of the historic development of retail business throughout the industrial revolution, but also many perspectives on Sam via quotes from his family and employees, it wraps an entire life into one invaluable business education.

 Some of the values you can learn from Sam Walton are: frugality, creativity, confidence, a competitive spirit and, most importantly, always putting the customer first.